 There are JVM options that will yield performance gains with certain hardware.
 These are advanced options and can cause unexpected behavior when used incorrectly (possibly even JVM crashes).
-We recommend that you contact Pitney Bowes Technical Support if you want to explore increasing performance by tuning the JVM.
+We recommend that you contact technical support if you want to explore increasing performance by tuning the JVM.

-- On servers with multiple CPUs, you can add the option -XX:+UseParallelGC to improve GC processing. - These options may improve performance, although on some hardware they may cause JVM crashes. - -Xmn512m - -XX:+AggressiveOpts through a service.
-Spectrum[TM] Technology Platform supports micro-batch processing for REST and SOAP web services as well for the Client SDK.
+• On multiple CPU computers the -XX:+UseParallelGC option can be added to improve GC processing.

+- We have also seen performance increases by adding these options, although on some hardware they have been known to cause JVM crashes.

+- -Xmn512m

+- -XX:+AggressiveOpts